supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

    ![Screenshot showing the complete Add Policy dialog](./media/mfa.png)

 ### Exercise 2 - Configure MFA to be required for login

+   By enforcing MFA, you significantly reduce the risk of unauthorized access and data breaches, enhancing the overall security of your Azure environment.

 #### Task 1 - Configure Azure AD Per-User MFA